Blue Velvet (film): Editing

 Lynch's original rough cut ran for approximately four hours.
 He was contractually obligated to deliver a two-hour movie by De Laurentiis and cut many small subplots and character scenes.
 He also made cuts at the request of the MPAA.
 For example, when Frank slaps Dorothy after the first rape scene, the audience was supposed to see Frank actually hitting her.
 Instead, the film cuts away to Jeffrey in the closet, wincing at what he has just seen.
-This cut was made to satisfy the MPAA's concerns about violence.
-Lynch thought that the change only made the scene more disturbing.
+This cut was made to satisfy the MPAA's concerns about violence, though Lynch thought that the change made the scene more disturbing.

 In 2011, Lynch announced that footage from the deleted scenes, long thought lost, had been discovered.
 The material was subsequently included on the Blu-ray Disc release of the film.
+Among the deleted footage was Megan Mullally as Jeffrey's college sweetheart Louise Wertham, whose entire role was cut from the theatrical release.
 The final cut of the film runs at just over two hours.

 Distribution

 Because the material was completely different from anything that would be considered mainstream at the time, De Laurentiis Entertainment Group's marketing employees were unsure of how to promote the film, or even if it would be promoted at all; it wasn't until the positive reception the film received at various film festivals that they began to promote it.